Ellen DeGeneres: Commercial spokesperson

 In November 2004, DeGeneres appeared, dancing, in an ad campaign for American Express.
 Her most recent American Express commercial, a two-minute black-and-white spot in which she works with animals, debuted in November 2006 and was created by Ogilvy & Mather.
 In 2007, the commercial won the Emmy Award for Outstanding Commercial.

 DeGeneres began working with CoverGirl Cosmetics in September 2008, for which she has been criticized, as her animal-friendly values clash with Procter and Gamble's (the maker of CoverGirl Cosmetics) animal testing.
 Her face became the focus of CoverGirl advertisements starting in January 2009.
 The beauty campaign was DeGeneres's first.

 In spring 2012, DeGeneres became the spokesperson for J. C. Penney in a tour and advertising campaign.

 eleveneleven

 On May 26, 2010, DeGeneres announced on her show that she was starting her own record label entitled "eleveneleven".
 She explained her choice of name, claiming that she often sees the number 11:11 when looking at her clocks, that she found singer Greyson Chance on the 11th, and that the singer's soccer jersey has the number 11.
 She mentioned that she had been looking for videos of performances on YouTube to start her label.
 The first act she signed to the label was Chance.

 Personal life

+DeGeneres has been diagnosed with ADHD and OCD.